Research

 Works In Progress:

-Why is Data Missing in CRSP and Compustat?
+Why is Data Missing in Compustat?

 Companion to Job Market Paper